Ibot-11/Tap-Automatic-Offset-Calibration/README.md

 It's just a really simple switch.
 The real advantage is that there is no switch pre travel (like with AutoZ for Klicky)

 #### **Okay, but how can I calibrate my Z-offset with this?**
 First you home your nozzle on the endstop.
 Next you do some probes on top of the endstop.
-With this relative distance between the endstop trigger point and the probe trigger point (+ an additional offset and thermal expansion compensation value) you can calculate the Z-offset.
+With this relative distance between the endstop trigger point and the probe trigger point (+ an additional offset) you can calculate the Z-offset.

 The additional offset is required since you want some distance between the nozzle and bed when you are at Z0.
 Otherwise your nozzle would touch your bed when at Z0

-The thermal expansion compensation is an additional feature, which you can use in order to compensate for different extruder temperatures.
-Since you do all your calibration at a probing temperature (150°C), the actual nozzle position changes a tiny bit when heated to a different printing temperature due to thermal expansion.
-Where talking about values around 0,02mm between PLA temperatures (215°C) and ABS temperatures (260°C)
-This is not nearly enough to turn a good first layer to a bad one, but it’s enough to turn a perfect first layer into a good first layer.

 The adjustment is done via GCODE_OFFSET since you cannot edit the probe offset without restarting Klipper.
 (The same way AutoZ for Klicky does it)